dlf57/dlf57.github.io/_pages/hireme.md

 - Automate R&D workflows with custom data pipelines and HPC tools
 - Translate complex scientific problems into scalable software solutions

-I’m comfortable working in Python, R, and SQL, with experience in libraries like Scikit-learn, PyTorch, Pandas, RDKit, and more.
+I’m comfortable working in Python, R, and SQL, with experience in libraries like Scikit-learn, PyTorch, TensorFolw, Keras, Pandas, RDKit, and more.
 I’ve deployed tools in HPC and cloud-like environments and enjoy collaborating across interdisciplinary teams.

 ### What I’m Looking For
 I'm open to full-time roles, collaborations, or freelance projects in the following areas: